 Angela Davis Books

 After spending time traveling and lecturing, Angela Davis returned to teaching.
-Today, she is a professor at the University of California, Santa Cruz, where she teaches courses on the history of consciousness.
+Today, she is a Distinguished Professor Emerita at the University of California, Santa Cruz.
 Davis is the author of several books, including Women, Race, and Class (1980), Blues Legacies and Black Feminism: Gertrude Ma Rainey, Bessie Smith, and Billie Holiday (1999), Are Prisons Obsolete?
 (2003), Abolition Democracy: Beyond Empire, Prisons, and Torture (2005), The Meaning of Freedom: And Other Difficult Dialogues (2012) and Freedom Is a Constant Struggle: Ferguson, Palestine, and the Foundations of a Movement (2016).